 DILANTIN may cause other serious side effects including:

-• High levels of DILANTIN in your blood that could cause confusion also known as delirium, psychosis or a more serious condition that affects how your brain works (encephalopathy)
+liver problems, low blood count which could increase your chance of getting infections, bruising, bleeding, and increased fatigue, softening of your bones (osteopenia, osteoporosis, and osteomalacia) can cause your bones to break (fractures), high blood sugar (hyperglycemia), high levels of DILANTIN in your blood that could cause confusion also known as delirium, psychosis or a more serious condition that affects how your brain works (encephalopathy).

 Call your healthcare provider right away, if you have any of the symptoms listed above.